Play.

 One thing we like about Club Bath is that they pipe in continuous house music from some radio station.
 The music is actually good enough to dance to, though you won’t see anyone actually dancing since everyone is in their towels and dancing would look decidedly out of place.

 Entry: Like all saunas in Manila, Club Bath is a private members club.
-You must join before entering, anybody over 18 can join with membership costing P250 ($5 USD).
+You must join before entering, anybody over 18 can join with membership costing P350 ($6 USD).
 Make sure to bring your ID, such as a driver’s license or passport.
-Lockers start at P200 ($4 USD).
+Lockers start at P400 ($7 USD).
+On Fridays, Saturdays, and Sundays you can no longer just walk-in, you must make a reservation via the website.

 Played Enough?